Bordered Heegaard Floer homology: Invariance and pairing: Torus algebra

-Since the torus algebra is so simple, we can understand the structure of type $D$ modules over it more explicitly.
-(This will be helpful in Section~\ref{subsec:CFK-to-CFD}, where we understand how to construct the type $D$ module of a knot complement from the knot Floer complex.)
-To this end, we introduce the notion of a collection of ``coefficient maps.''
+We find it convenient to have the following concrete reformulation of type $D$ structures over the torus algebra.
+(This will be helpful in Section~\ref{sec:CFK-to-CFD}, where we understand how to construct the type $D$ module of a knot complement from the knot Floer complex.)

 \begin{definition} Let $V=V^0\oplus V^1$ be a $\Zmod{2}$-graded vector space.
-A collection of (torus) \emph{coefficient maps} is a collection of maps
+A collection of (torus) \emph{coefficient maps} {module!type $D$!coefficient maps|see{coefficient maps}} {torus!coefficient maps|see{coefficient maps}} is a collection of maps